-Create a Space Which Offers Your Members Both Flexibility and Fun
+Create a Space That Offers Your Members Both Flexibility and Fun

-Offering a more more clean and modern aesthetic, Cape Town-based coworking space Work&Co also offers plenty of seating options which mimic everything from what you’d expect to find in a traditional office to a coffeeshop, a friend’s living room to a kitchen island, all with a very polished and modern look to set you up for success when tackling that daunting to-do list.
+Offering a more clean and modern aesthetic, Cape Town-based coworking space, Work&Co also offers plenty of seating options that mimic everything from what you’d expect to find in a traditional office to a coffeeshop—styled like a friend’s living room and complete with a kitchen island—it offers a polished and modern look to set its members up for success when tackling that daunting to-do list.

-The Office Space, coworking spaces out of Sydney, Australia, offer members lots of areas with natural-light to get their work done with many types of seating arrangements and privacy levels that feel inviting and warm.
+The Office Space, a coworking space based in Sydney, Australia, offers members many areas with natural light to get their work done with versatile seating arrangements and privacy levels that feel inviting and warm.

-We love the quirky architecture of the 9 ¾ bookstore in Columbia, which features hexagonal nooks designed for cozying up with a good book.
-Along with adding lots of visual interest to break up a room, little spaces like these in the context of a coworking space help give those who seek the quiet a space to knock through some to-do’s (or even take a little catnap).
+We love the quirky architecture of the 9 ¾ bookstore in Colombia, which features hexagonal nooks designed for cozying up with a great book.
+Along with adding visual interest to break up a room, little spaces like these, in the context of a coworking space, help give those who seek silence a space to focus on their tasks (or even take a little catnap).

-Many coworking spaces such as Farm SoHo NYC and TechSpace NYC (pictured above), have already taken a page out of the coffee shop’s proverbial design book, seeking to mimic the environment where many of their members feel most comfortable getting work done.
+Many coworking spaces, such as The Farm SoHo and TechSpace in NYC (pictured above), have already taken a page out of the coffee shop’s proverbial design book, seeking to mimic the environment where many of their members feel most comfortable getting work done.

 Marketing Your Venue